Indirect search of Heavy Neutral Leptons using the DUNE Near Detector: Abstract

 \section{Abstract}

-We evaluate the potential of the DUNE Near Detector (DUNEND) for establishing bounds for heavy neutral leptons in the region of masses below 500 MeV.
-These bounds are obtained from the deficit of muon and electron charged current events expected at the LArTPC of DUNEND.
-The latter happens because the active neutrinos produced from the decays of the heavy ones do not hit the detector.
-As a result, we get limits of $|U_{\mu4}|^2 < 6 \times10^{-5}$ and $|U_{e4}|^2 < 9\times10^{-5}$ for masses below 10 MeV, for five years per each mode (neutrino/antineutrino).
-These limits, within the region of masses below 7-8 MeV, are better than those that can be achieved by DUNE direct searches, improving from 1 to 3 orders of magnitude the current experimental constraints for masses under 2.5 MeV.
+We evaluate the potential of the DUNE Near Detector (DUNEND) for establishing bounds for heavy neutral leptons (HNL).
+This is achieved by studying how the presence of HNLs affects the production rates of active neutrinos, therefore, creating a deficit in the neutrino charged current (CC) events at the LArTPC of the DUNEND.
+The estimated bounds on HNLs are calculated for masses between 1 eV and 500 MeV.
+We consider 10 years of operation (5 in neutrino and antineutrino mode) and obtain limits of $|U_{\mu4}|^2 < 9 \times 10^{-3} (4 \times10^{-2})$ and $|U_{e4}|^2 < 7\times10^{-3} (3 \times10^{-2})$ for masses below 10 MeV and a 5\%(20\%) overall normalization uncertainty in the neutrino charged current event rates prediction.
+These limits, within the region of masses below 2(10) MeV, are better than those that can be achieved by DUNE direct searches for the case of a 5\%(20\%) uncertainty.
+When a conservative 20\% uncertainty is present, our limits can only improve current constraints on $|U_{e4}|^2$ by up to a factor of 3 in a small region around 5 eV and set limits on $|U_{\mu4}|^2$ in a mass region free of constraints (40 eV - 1 MeV).

-\section{INTRODUCTION}
+\section{Introduction}

 Heavy neutral leptons (HNLs) are singlet (right-handed) fermions states introduced for explaining the non-zero neutrino masses, interacting, via Yukawa coupling, with the Higgs boson and the leptonic doublet, a Dirac mass term, and also appearing in the Majorana mass term.
-The nearly sterile states that arise after the diagonalization of the mass terms mentioned before interact with matter via suppressed mixing to the active neutrinos of the Standard Model (SM) \cite{drewes2013,pascoli2009}.
+The nearly sterile states that arise after the diagonalization of the mass terms mentioned before interact with matter via suppressed mixing to the active neutrinos of the Standard Model (SM) \cite{Drewes:2013gca,Atre:2009rg}.